Anna-Victor/Landing-Page1/README.md

 A project to create a landing pagw with various styles.
 The project utilises both HTML and CSS to create and style the landing page.
+Additionally, flexbox model has been used to create the landing page.